The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of nonlinear boundary conditions: Functional setting

 \begin{theo} The nonlinear semigroup $\{T_\varepsilon(t);\ t\geqslant 0\}$ associated with \eqref{semilinear_problem} has global attractor $\mathcal{A}_\varepsilon$ in $H^1(\Omega)$.
 Furthermore

 for some $\varepsilon_0>0$. \end{theo}

-Once the uniform bound in $L^\infty(\Omega)$ for the attractors has been obtained, we may perform a cutoff to the nonlinerities $f^\varepsilon,g^\varepsilon$ so that the new nonlinearity is globally Lipschitz and globally bounded with bounded derivatives up to second order, it coincides with the original one in a $L^\infty$-neighborhood of all the attractors and is strictly dissipative outside this neighborhood.
-This guarantees that the system with the new nonlinearities have attractor which coincide exactly with the original ones.
-In addition it follows from \eqref{conv_f} and \eqref{defi_h} that
+\begin{rem} Once the uniform bound in $L^\infty(\Omega)$ for the attractors has been obtained, we may perform a cutoff to the nonlinearities $f^\varepsilon$ and $g^\varepsilon$ so that the new nonlinearity is globally Lipschitz and globally bounded with bounded derivatives up to second order with Lipschitz derivative.
+See that it coincides with the original one in a $L^\infty$-neighborhood of all the attractors and is strictly dissipative outside this neighborhood.
+This guarantees that the system with the new nonlinearities has an attractor that coincides exactly with the original ones. \end{rem}